 Pay Attention To What You Eat

 Food is one of life’s great pleasures.
 Only a few people really savour the flavour of food.
 For many people who only eat to suppress hunger, the tendency is to grab anything that becomes available.
 Hence, eating has turned more into a habit than a pleasure.
 This is not good.
 The solution is to develop meals that deliver maximum flavour and nutrition.
 This is can be done by using ingredients that are available locally.
 And then cooked in ways we normally don’t cook them.
 That is simple, swift, and with great taste.

 The pleasure principle

 So, if you are ready to lose weight, but not willing to lose the pleasure associated with food.
 Choose meals with added local flavour, plenty of lean proteins, and just enough fat for taste and more fibre for extra satiety.
 These meals should be: First, quick, and easy to prepare.
 Second, offer delicious flavors and textures.
 Third, fill the plate with appetizing aromas.
 Fourth, make you forget that you are watching your calories.
 Fifth, very versatile, and ideal for you whether you are at home or out.

 Getting more active is an essential part of the 5 elements for weight control.
 This is obvious since physical activity helps you burn more calories.
 Although it does not necessarily have to take hours of exercise to accomplish this.
 Therefore if you are a little out of shape, no cause for alarm as you don’t have to rush to get up to speed.

 Instead, set moderate goals and gradually work your way up.
-You can embark on light activity such as cleaning the house or playing golf.
-Or moderate activity like walking, cycling, gardening, dancing, and basketball.
+You can embark on light activities such as cleaning the house or playing golf.
+Or moderate activities like walking, cycling, gardening, dancing, and basketball.
 Or strenuous activity like jogging, playing football, or swimming.
 Or it can be a very strenuous activity like running, playing lawn tennis and squash.

 Physicals to try anywhere